-French prime minister unveils "Macron II" reform drive
+French PM sets out "Macron II" reform drive

 “Social justice means making sure it pays to work,” he said.

+Philippe said he was confident of reaching consensus on allowing IVF for lesbian couples, choosing his words carefully on an issue that conservative voters who have ditched the center-right party for Macron may take issue with.

+Political opponents from the hard-left France Insoumise (Unbowed?) party mocked the speech as a “tedious exercise of self-congratulation”.

-Macron said last week the “yellow vest” crisis had hit just as he went through a “death valley” phase: when the first reforms had been unveiled but before they had had a chance to yield results or show their benefit.
+Macron said last week the “yellow vest” crisis had mushroomed just as he went through a “death valley” phase: when the first reforms had been unveiled but before they had a chance to yield results or show their benefit.

 Since it began last November, initially in opposition to fuel-tax increases before morphing into a wider anti-Macron protest, the “yellow vest” movement has weakened markedly, plagued by infighting and misdirection.
-From more than 300,000 people in the first weeks, now barely 15,000 turnout.
+From more than 300,000 people in each of the first weeks, turnout is now barely 15,000.

-While still low, Macron’s popularity has rebounded, up five points to 32% in the latest Elabe poll for Les Echos newspaper, a level unseen since last summer.

-“Our country needs to transform itself.
-Our enemy is not action, it is the status quo,” Philippe told lawmakers.

-Reporting by Michel Rose and Richard Lough; Editing by Luke Baker
+Reporting by Michel Rose and Richard Lough; Editing by Luke Baker, Geert De Clercq and Mark Heinrich